 Beacon – I recommend Backcountry Access Tracker2 Avalanche Beacon One Size.
 The BCA Tracker is the standard in avalanche beacons, they’re an American company, and I’ve had excellent customer service by fixing a broken knob on a 4yr old beacon for free. (for $35 more there is a new BCA Tracker3)

 Probe – I use the Black Diamond Quickdraw Probe Tour, Fire Red, 280cm.

 Backcountry Ski Equipment

-I will always recommend getting the lightest gear to suite your need.
+I will always recommend getting the lightest gear to suit your need.
 I don’t have light gear, and that was a purchasing mistake.
 I recommend light gear because backcountry skiing is mostly spent going uphill.
-I use Black Diamond skis, fritschi freeride bindings, and Garmont Mega Ride boots.
+I use Black Diamond skis, fritschi freeride bindings and Garmont Mega Ride boots.

 (About $2,000 investment)